willviles/ember-google-analytics-embed/README.md

 Ember Google Analytics Embed [![npm](https://img.shields.io/npm/v/ember-google-analytics-embed.svg)](https://www.npmjs.com/package/ember-google-analytics-embed)
 ======

-**Ember Google Analytics Embed** is an addon for adding analytics visualizations to your Ember.js applications using the [Google Analytics Embed API](https://developers.google.com/analytics/devguides/reporting/embed/v1/).
+**Ember Google Analytics Embed** is an addon for quickly building custom Google Analytics dashboards in your Ember.js app, using the [Google Analytics Embed API](https://developers.google.com/analytics/devguides/reporting/embed/v1/).

 The addon exposes the following components to use in your templates: